Ninel Aladova

-Ninel Ivanovna Aladova (born June 12, 1934, in Minsk) is a Belarusian architect, interior and furniture specialist, theorist and educator.
+Ninel Ivanovna Aladova (June 12, 1934 – September 18, 2021) was a Belarusian architect, interior and furniture specialist, theorist and educator.
 She earned a Candidate of Sciences degree in Architecture in 1972.
 She received the title Honorary furniture maker of Belarus in 2008.
 Aladova is an active member of the Belarusian Academy of Architecture (since 2004), and an active member of the Belarusian Association of Architects and Civil Engineers (since 2000).

 Biography

 Aladova graduated in 1958 from the Belarusian National Technical University in Minsk.
 From 1958 to 1959, she was an architect at the Beldiproselbud Institute.
 From 1959 to 1969, she worked at the Belgosproekt Institute as an architect, then senior architect, and finally head of the institute group, where she completed a number of significant projects for construction in the city of Minsk and in Minsk Oblast.
 Since 1969, she has been a member of the Belarusian Union of Architects.
 She was a postgraduate student at the Institute of Construction and Architecture of the State Construction Committee of the BSSR from 1969 to 1972.

 In the 70s, she taught at the Department "Interior and Equipment" of the Belarusian State Academy of Arts in the capacities of senior lecturer and associate professor.
 She went on to become head of the department and full professor.

 Among her students are the head of the Department "Interior and Equipment" Mikhail Shikov, associate professors Robert Matveevich Klimin and Oleg Vasilyevich Krivenok, Honored Worker of Industry of Belarus Makarevich, artist Valery Pavlovich Chaika, Archpriest Fedor Povny (Abbot of Minsk), and Dmitry Bashko (USA).